stoyicker/Twizer/README.md

 Random tweets right in the palm of your hand!

-Free and open-source app for Android Lollipop.
+Free and open-source app for Android.
 <br>
 I am not affiliated with Twitter in any ways, this app does not represent Twitter nor its employees' opinions nor they do represent mine, and all that stuff.